-You can still get some of this data if you sign up for Google Webmaster Tools (and you can combine this in Google Analytics) but the data even there is limited and often not entirely the most accurate.
-The keyword data can be useful, though – and access to backlink data is essential these days.
+You can still get some of this data if you sign up for Google Search Console (otherwise known as Google Webmaster Tools and you can combine this data in Google Analytics) but the data even there is limited and often not entirely the most accurate.
+The keyword data can be useful, though – and access to backlink data in Search Console is essential these days.

 Now, consultants need to be page-centric (abstract, I know), instead of just keyword centric when optimising a web page for Google.
-There are now plenty of third party tools that help when researching keywords but most of us miss the kind of keyword intelligence we used to have access to.
+There are now plenty of third party tools that help when researching keywords (with my favourite being SEMrush) but most of us miss the kind of keyword intelligence we used to have access to in Google Analytics.

-Example: How Effective Research Works To Drive More Traffic To A Site
+Example: ‘NOW’ & ‘THEN’ – How Effective Research Works To Drive More Traffic To A Site